 This program is recognized by the Commission on Dental Accreditation.
-Upon graduating, but prior to practicing as a certified dental assistant, you are required to write the National Dental Assisting Examination Board examination and register with the College of Dental Surgeons of B.C.
+Upon graduating, but prior to practicing as a certified dental assistant, you are required to write the National Dental Assisting Examination Board examination and register with the British Columbia College of Oral Health Professionals.

 Throughout the program, you gain extensive clinical experience.
 In addition to working at the UFV dental clinic, the curriculum includes two practica with local dentistry practices, which provide you with full-time experience in a dental office.